 Honing your French press skills is well worthwhile as the brewing method has several advantages over others.
-Firstly it allows you to make a large volume of coffee in one go – so is a great choice when you are entertaining guests.
-Secondly, it offers you the chance to enjoy excellent fresh coffee at the lowest possible cost and a cafetière once brought will probably last you a lifetime.
+Firstly, it allows you to make a large volume of coffee in one go – so is a great choice when you are entertaining guests.
+Secondly, it offers you the chance to enjoy excellent fresh coffee at the lowest possible cost.
+A cafetière once brought will probably last you a lifetime.
 Thirdly, your French press is portable and requires no electricity to run, meaning you will never need to reduce yourself to hotel-room instant coffee ever again.

 But pulling off a good French press ain’t easy.
 In fact, get it wrong and you are almost guaranteed a mucky cup of dishwater joe.
 Follow these guidelines to drink quality every time.

 Keep it clean

 A dirty cafetière – one with months of old and stale coffee sediment clogging up the filter and lining the jug is simply not going to be able to make a cup of coffee that tastes fresh.
 Before you begin, make sure both filter and jug are clean.
 If you haven’t used/cleaned your press in a while this will mean unscrewing the three components that make up the filter and washing them separately.
 Don’t wash them in soap as residue will likely remain in the filter.
 Try hot water and baking soda for best results.
 Rinse well.

 Pour some hot water into the jug and give it a bit of a rinse.
 This will prevent the water cooling down too much during brewing because it is transferring heat to the pot.

 The French press is a relatively slow brewing method so a courser ground is preferred.
 This will stop too many coffee solubles dissolving in the water, which will make your brew too bitter and acidic.
 Finer grinds will also be a nightmare when plunging time comes because you will need arms like Popeye to press the filter down.